phac-nml/biohansel/docs/source/user-docs/degenerate_base_expansion.rst

 Remember that the total number of k-mers if there are no degenerate bases is equal to the number of pairs multiplied by 4 to take into account two sequences per pair and the RC of each sequence.

-If degenerate bases are present, it is harder to guess the number and running biohansel will tell you if you have over the default ______ and allow you to set the value that you deem acceptable with the "--max-degenerate-kmers" command.
+If degenerate bases are present, it is harder to guess the number and running biohansel will tell you if you have over the default 100,000 k-mers and allow you to set the value that you deem acceptable with the "--max-degenerate-kmers" command.

 +---------------------------+--------------------------------+--------------------------+